ebkr/r2modmanPlus/README.md

 - The settings tabs and search now stay visible when scrolling down the page.
 - Mods excluded from the manager are now updated without restarting the manager.
 - Visible errors are now also written to the local log file.

-### 3.1.12
-- Fixed issue causing mod list to not use refreshed cache on initial launch.
-- Profiles can now be updated using codes and files without having to export/delete/re-import.
-- Increased timeout to 30s for slower connections.
-- Minor visual tweaks and fixes.

-### 3.1.11
-- Added Outward support.
-- Update all can now be accessed without going to the Settings screen.
-- Fixed several settings.
-- Config editor allows editing of JSON/TXT files again.
-- API requests are now cached, allowing usage when the API is inaccessible.
-  - Knowing if the API is down is currently only accessible from the "Refresh online mod list" setting.
-This will be fixed in a later update.
-- Valheim BepInEx can now use the native version of the game.
-- Other minor fixes.

 ## Screenshots